chorowski-lab/zs2021/abx,clustering,quantization/README.md

 ```

+Those will leave their results under `$SAVE_DIR/centroid_gravitation_phoneme_classif`.

 ### Producing cluster distance matrix for sWUGGY

 1. Complete "Nullspace experiments" section
 2. Complete "Performing k-means clustering on nullspace embeddings and producing quantizations" section
+3. Activate `zerospeech2021` env (or other with pytorch and numpy)
-3. Use `dist_matrix_from_clusters.py` script with chosen config (described in the script)
+4. Use `dist_matrix_from_clusters.py` script with chosen config (described in the script)
-4. Compute chosen power of the matrix if not linear or squared (options provided in the script)
+5. Compute chosen power of the matrix if not linear or squared (options provided in the script)